panchalshubham0608/js-interview-questions/js/design/design_patterns_in_js.md

 **Prototype Pattern**
 The prototype pattern is used to instantiate a new object by copying all of the properties of an existing object creating an independent clone.
 This practise is particularly useful when the construction of a new object is inefficient.

+**Singleton Pattern**
+The Singleton Pattern is a design pattern that restricts the instantiation of a class to one object.
+The Singleton Pattern is used in situations where it is important to have only one instance of a class and where creation of object is expensive for example a database connection.

+### Structural Design Pattern
+**Adapter Pattern**
+The Adapter Pattern allows objects with incompatible interfaces to collaborate.
+The Adapter pattern converts the interface of a class into another interface the clients expect.
+Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.
+The Adapter pattern is often used to make existing classes work with others without modifying their source code.